-Best Touch Bar apps for MacBook Pro
+Touch Bar on MacBook Pro can be very useful with the right apps, like these

 - Switch between desktop & mobile layouts, pull up a smartphone preview or toggle layout guides

-So if you're in for everything you could possibly need to make a kickass newsletter, from hundreds of fonts to graphics to flexible layout designs, and much more, then check out Mail Designer Pro 3.
+So if you're in for everything you could possibly need to make a kickass newsletter, from hundreds of fonts to graphics to flexible layout designs, and much more, then check out Mail Designer 365.

 PCalc